mavryk-network/mavryk-protocol/docs/introduction/howtouse.rst

 The client is also a basic wallet.
 We can, for example, generate a new pair of keys, which can be used locally with the alias *alice*::

-      $ octez-client gen keys alice
+      $ mavkit-client gen keys alice

 To check the account (also called a contract) for Alice has been created::

-      $ octez-client list known contracts
+      $ mavkit-client list known contracts

-You will notice that the client data directory (by default, ``~/.tezos-client``) has been populated with 3 files ``public_key_hashs``, ``public_keys`` and ``secret_keys``.
+You will notice that the client data directory (by default, ``~/.mavryk-client``) has been populated with 3 files ``public_key_hashs``, ``public_keys`` and ``secret_keys``.
 The content of each file is in JSON and keeps the mapping between aliases (e.g., ``alice``) and the kind of keys indicated by the name